daddykev/4track-dev/blueprint.md

-# 4track - Open Source Music Platform Blueprint
+# 4track - Open Source Music Platform - Dev Blueprint

 ## Overview

-4track is an open source music platform that enables independent artists to share their music directly with fans through customizable medley players and direct PayPal payments.
+4track is an open source music platform that enables independent artists to monetize their music directly with listeners through a customizable media player and direct PayPal gateway.
 It's the free tier component of the larger MusicDrop ecosystem, designed to be self-hostable and community-driven.

 ## Platform Philosophy

-- **Artist-First**: 100% of payments go directly to artists via PayPal
+- **Artist-First**: 100% of revenue directly to artists via PayPal
 - **Open Source**: Fully transparent, community-driven development
-- **Privacy-Focused**: No cookies, minimal data collection, GDPR compliant
+- **Privacy-First Design**: No cookies, minimal data collection, GDPR and CCPA compliant
 - **Free Forever**: Core features always free for artists and fans
-- **Direct Support**: Fans support artists directly without intermediaries
+- **Direct Support**: Listeners support artists directly without intermediaries

 ## Technical Stack